inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/01a_Linear_Interpolation.md

 ### Objective

 The overarching goal of the project is to assess whether infant media exposure is associated with weight/bmi trajectories during their infant to early childhood periods.
-In order to examine that association, media exposure data and weight/bmi data must be collected at the **same** time.
+In order to examine that association, media exposure data and weight/bmi data need to be synchronized (exactly how the response will be modeled as a function of the predictors is to be determined, but a first step is examining aligned data).
 As can be seen below in our short data snippet, media exposure and weight/bmi are collected at **asynchronous** time points.
 Our goal is to impute these missing data at missing time points via **linear interpolation**.
 For more on **linear interpolation**, please see the *Appendix* section.

     ##   ID_    AgeMos     zBMI lnmediatimespent sqrtmediatimespent
     ## 7   1  7.786448       NA         5.463832           15.32971